 This is an automated process of applying for a loan and processing it.
 Credit union banking software can assess the risks and make a decision on whether to grant a loan to a particular customer.
 The process involves reviewing an individual’s or company’s credit history and suggesting which loans are appropriate for that particular customer.
 A digital lending system with a best-in-class user interface should offer configuration menus that intuitively guide borrowers through the loan application process, display conditional fields based on loan type, and support multilingual interfaces.

 • Loan Servicing

 Loans differ in many aspects, such as interest rates, payment dates, and more.
-Loan servicing feature allows managing each loan individually and provides a variety of features, such as tracking the loan, calculating interest and fees, retrieving account statements, setting up recurring payments, one-time payments, retrieving the current payoff quote, updating contact information, and accessing account servicing FAQs.
+The loan servicing feature allows managing each loan individually and provides a variety of features, such as tracking the loan, calculating interest and fees, retrieving account statements, setting up recurring payments, and one-time payments, retrieving the current payoff quote, updating contact information, and accessing account servicing FAQs.

 • Debt Collection